Skip to main content

 • Timepiece has its own Calendar, Format, Access Permission settings.

-• Jira admin needs to manually copy these configurations to the target Jira Cloud instance through Jira Admin UI.
+• Either the Jira admin can manually copy these configurations to the target Jira Cloud instance through the Jira Admin UI

 • Timepiece users might have saved some Parameter Sets.